Hong Kong Sponge Cake--an Amazing Technique

 The resulting sponge cake is extraordinarily tender, moist, and velvety and not at all overly sweet.
 I brought half the cake to my dentist, Dr. Kellen Mori, and learned coincidentally that her 6 year old daughter Olivia had just expressed a yearning for strawberry shortcake for breakfast.
 All that was needed was some lightly sweetened whipped cream and strawberries and apparently it was a great success!
 Olivia even made a video expressing what she thought a "famous baker" should be.
 Essentially she said that one should not be concerned about fame or money but rather about having fun, and feeding and making people happy.
 She certainly made me happy!

-Linh Trang's video demonstrates exactly how to make this cake but it is in Vietnamese so she has given me permission to offer the recipe to you in English.
-(No--I don't speak Vietnamese, but I do speak Baking!)
+Linh Trang's video demonstrates exactly how to make this cake and she has given me permission to offer the recipe to you.

 Here is the recipe: